The renowned Spanish artist Jaume Plensa has been active for decades, creating art in the public space which really catches the eye.

 Wayne Gretzky differentiated a great hockey player from a merely good one by the ability to “skate where the puck’s going, not where it’s been”.
 And that is true of many areas.

-So he resigned.
+The last days have seen a lot of buzz regarding Steve Jobs resigning.
 I guess that didn’t come as a shock, but it’s nevertheless sad to see him go.
-He is probably the only industry leader who has been around since the computer business started.

 Historically there has been always been a steady increase on connectivity.
 This has led to all sorts of innovation and progress.